Welcome to the Health Disparities guide.

-Health Equity is the framework where all people, regardless of socioeconomic status, are able to recieve the highest quality of health care.
+Health equity is the framework where people, regardless of socioeconomic status, can receive the highest quality of health care.

 "Despite prevention efforts, some groups of people are affected by HIV, viral hepatitis, STDs, and TB more than other groups of people.
 The occurrence of these diseases at greater levels among certain population groups more than among others is often referred to as a health disparity.
 Differences may occur by gender, race or ethnicity, education, income, disability, geographic location and sexual orientation among others.
 Social determinants of health like poverty, unequal access to health care, lack of education, stigma, and racism are linked to health disparities."